 Example A

 A grandparent, parent and child share the same main home for the complete tax year.
 The qualifying child meets the requirements for both the grandparent and child and no other person qualifies.
 Both the parent and grandparent provide more than half their own support and can’t be claimed as the dependent of the other.
 The grandparent is 58 years old and has wages of $12,380 and no other income.
 The parent is 26 years old and has wages of $11,260 and no other income.
 The parent claims the EITC with the child as a qualifying child.
-And, the grandparent can claim the EITC for those with no qualifying child.
+The grandparent meets the basic and additional rules to claim the EITC without a qualifying child.

 Example B

 A grandparent, parent and child share the same main home for the complete tax year.
 The qualifying child meets the requirements for both the grandparent and child and no other person qualifies.
 Both the parent and grandparent provide more than half their own support and can’t be claimed as the dependent of the other.
 The grandparent is 58 years old and has wages of $17,650 and no other income.
 The parent is 26 years old and has wages of $9,260 and no other income.
 The grandparent claims the EITC with the child as a qualifying child.
-The parent can claim the EITC for those with no qualifying child.
+The parent meets the basic and additional rules to claim the EITC without a qualifying child.

 Example C

 A grandparent, parent and child share the same main home for the complete tax year.
 The qualifying child meets the requirements for both the grandparent and child and no other person qualifies.
 Both the parent and grandparent provide more than half their own support and can’t be claimed as the dependent of the other.
 The grandparent is 58 years old and has wages of $17,650 and no other income.
 The parent is 24 years old and a full time student with wages of $5,260 and no other income.
 The grandparent claims the EITC with the child as a qualifying child.
-The parent can’t claim the EITC for those with no qualifying child because the parent is under the age of 25.
+The parent doesn’t meet the additional rules to claim the EITC without a qualifying child because they are under the age of 25.

 Example D

 A grandparent, parent and child share the same main home for the complete tax year.
 The qualifying child meets the requirements for both the grandparent and child and no other person qualifies.
 The grandparent provides more than half the support for both the parent and the child the grandparent is 58 years old and has wages of $17,650 and no other income.
-The parent is 27 years old and her doctor certified she is totally and permanently disabled during the tax year.
+The parent is 27 years old, has no income, and her doctor certified she is totally and permanently disabled during the tax year.
 The grandparent claims the EITC with the child as a qualifying child.
-The parent can’t claim the EITC for those with no qualifying child she is a qualifying child and dependent for the grandparent.
+The parent can’t claim the EITC for those without a qualifying child because she is the qualifying child and dependent for the grandparent.

 Example E